Slovenia: Early modern period

-After the dissolution of the Republic of Venice in 1797, the Venetian Slovenia was passed to the Austrian Empire.
-The Slovene Lands were successively part of the French-administered Illyrian Provinces established by Napoleon, the Austrian Empire, and Austria-Hungary.
+After the dissolution of the Republic of Venice in 1797, Venetian Slovenia passed to the Austrian Empire.
+Slovene Lands were successively part of the Napoleonic Illyrian Provinces, the Austrian Empire, and Austria-Hungary.
 Slovenes inhabited most of Carniola, the southern part of the duchies of Carinthia and Styria, the northern and eastern areas of the Austrian Littoral, as well as Prekmurje in the Kingdom of Hungary.
-Industrialization was accompanied by construction of railroads to link cities and markets, but the urbanization was limited.
+Industrialization was accompanied by construction of railroads to link cities and markets, but urbanization was limited.

-Due to limited opportunities, between 1880 and 1910 there was extensive emigration; around 300,000 Slovenes (1 in 6) emigrated to other countries, mostly to the US, but also to South America (the main part to Argentina), Germany, Egypt, and to larger cities in Austria-Hungary, especially Vienna and Graz.
-Literacy was exceptionally high, at 80–90%.
+Due to limited opportunities, between 1880 and 1910 emigration was extensive; around 300,000 Slovenes (1 in 6) left, mostly to the US, but also to South America (mostly Argentina), Germany, Egypt, and to larger cities in Austria-Hungary, especially Vienna and Graz.
+Literacy was high, at 80–90%.

-The 19th century also saw a revival of culture in Slovene, accompanied by a Romantic nationalist quest for cultural and political autonomy.
+The 19th century saw a revival of Slovene culture, accompanied by a Romantic nationalist quest for cultural and political autonomy.
 The idea of a United Slovenia, first advanced during the revolutions of 1848, became the common platform of most Slovene parties and political movements in Austria-Hungary.
 During the same period, Yugoslavism, an ideology stressing the unity of all South Slavic peoples, spread as a reaction to Pan-German nationalism and Italian irredentism.

 World War I

 The Battles of the Isonzo took place mostly in rugged mountainous areas above the Soča River.

 World War I brought heavy casualties to Slovenes, particularly the twelve Battles of the Isonzo.
-Hundreds of thousands of Slovene conscripts were drafted into the Austro-Hungarian Army, and over 30,000 of them died.
+Hundreds of thousands of Slovene conscripts were drafted into the Austro-Hungarian Army, and over 30,000 of them were killed.
 Hundreds of thousands of Slovenes from Princely County of Gorizia and Gradisca were resettled in refugee camps in Italy and Austria.
-While the refugees in Austria received decent treatment, the Slovene refugees in Italian camps were treated as state enemies, and several thousand died of malnutrition and diseases between 1915 and 1918.
+While refugees in Austria received decent treatment, those in Italian camps were treated as state enemies, and several thousand died of malnutrition and diseases between 1915 and 1918.
 Entire areas of the Slovene Littoral were destroyed.

-The Treaty of Rapallo of 1920 left approximately 327,000 out of the total population of 1.3 million Slovenes in Italy.
-After the fascists took power in Italy, they were subjected to a policy of violent Fascist Italianization.
+The Treaty of Rapallo of 1920 left approximately 327,000 Slovenes in Italy.
+After the fascists took power in Italy, they subjected Slovenes to a policy of violent Fascist Italianization.
 This caused the mass emigration of Slovenes, especially the middle class, from the Slovene Littoral and Trieste to Yugoslavia and South America.
-Those who remained organized several connected networks of both passive and armed resistance.
-The best known was the militant anti-fascist organization TIGR, formed in 1927 to fight Fascist oppression of the Slovene and Croat populations in the Julian March.
+Those who remained organized connected networks of passive and armed resistance.
+The best known was the militant anti-fascist organization TIGR, formed in 1927 to fight in the Julian March.